Lowesby: History

-In 1831 agriculture was by far the most prominent industry, with 64% of the male population of the age of 20 employed in this sector.
+In 1831 agriculture was by far the most prominent industry, with two-thirds of the male population of the age of 20 employed in this sector.
 However, fifty years later, this number had dropped to 40%, and while agriculture was still the most common employment, the remainder of the population was working in other occupations, including as coachmen, gardeners for the manor, or as machinists.

 The parish's main land use in 2001 is still farming but just 9% of the population now work in agriculture and the manor no longer provides employment.

 Transport

 Lowesby railway station has been closed since 7 December 1953, and is now part of a farm.
 It was the first station to open on the Great Northern Railway route to Leicester on 15 May 1882.

 Economy

 The tertiary sector, otherwise described as the service sector, is the dominant area of employment in Lowesby with 62% (50 people) of the population working in this area.
 There has also been a movement into scientific and technical industries, which employs 10% of those working in tertiary industry in Lowesby.